StijnHelsl98t/GUI_FTIR/README.md

 -  The last option would be to us python to directly create the GUI.
 For this, one needs to install al the files within the folder and copy-paste the files inside into a single python environment.
 Once this is done, once can run the "FTIR-GUI.py"-file.
 After a few second, this will open the GUI.
 Important to note: everytime one wants to open this GUI now, one will need to do this via python.
 No stand-alone GUI is now created.
 Also, again, one needs to make sure the necessary modules are downloaded.

 # If using a Mac:
-Install Homebrew if you don't have it already.
+-Install Homebrew if you don't have it already.
-Install c-blosc and HDF5: brew install c-blosc hdf5 Install a virtual environment: python3 -m venv .venv (Python 3.14.2 tested on MacOS Sequoia) Activate the virtual environment: source .venv/bin/activate Install the package: pip install -e .
+-Install c-blosc and HDF5: brew install c-blosc hdf5 -Install a virtual environment: python3 -m venv .venv (Python 3.14.2 tested on MacOS Sequoia) -Activate the virtual environment: source .venv/bin/activate Install the package: pip install -e .
-Run the GUI: python -m Code_Gui.FTIR_GUI
+-Run the GUI: python -m Code_Gui.FTIR_GUI